fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Set-AzureRMAutomationConnectionFieldValue.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmAutomationConnectionFieldValue** cmdlet modifies the value of a field in a connection in azure_2 Automation.
+The **Set-AzureRmAutomationConnectionFieldValue** cmdlet modifies the value of a field in a connection in Azure Automation.

 ## EXAMPLES